google/transit/gtfs-realtime/spec/en/reference.md

 ## _message_ FeedMessage

 The contents of a feed message.
 Each message in the stream is obtained as a response to an appropriate HTTP GET request.
-A real-time feed is always defined with relation to an existing GTFS feed.
+A realtime feed is always defined with relation to an existing GTFS feed.
 All the entity ids are resolved with respect to the GTFS feed.

-A feed depends on some external configuration:

-*   The corresponding GTFS feed.
-*   Polling frequency, controlled by min_update_delay, max_update_delay.

 #### Fields